-Kubera, also known as Kuvera, is a significant deity in Hindu mythology, revered as the Lord of Wealth and the King of the Yakshas.
+Kubera, also known as Kuvera, is a significant deity in Hinduism, revered as the Lord of Wealth and the King of the Yakshas.
 Born as the son of Rishi Vishrwa, Kubera is recognized not only for his association with wealth but also for his pivotal role in various Hindu epics.

 As the brother of the demon king Ravana, Kubera is often linked to the epic Ramayana.
 In this narrative, he plays a crucial role in the story of the Lanka conquest by Lord Rama.
 It is said that Kubera originally ruled over the magnificent city of Lanka, but due to his benevolent nature and devotion to Lord Shiva, he was granted the kingdom of Alakapuri by the divine.